Large finite group actions on surfaces: Hurwitz groups, maximal reducible and maximal handlebody groups, bounding and non-bounding actions

+these three actions are subgroups of index 2 of the geometrically bounding action of order 48 in ii).
+The last one is also the largest action on a surface of genus 3 which extends to a handlebody (in fact $\S_4$ is the unique maximal handlebody group of genus 3, of maximal possible order $12(g-1)$).

+Finally, for each of the non-bounding actions in i) - iv) there is already a cyclic subgroup which does not bound. }

 A beautiful example of a geometrically bounding action on a surface of genus 4 is the $\Bbb A_5$-action described in [Z6] associated to a surjection $(2,5,5) \to \Bbb A_5$.
-This is a subgroup of an action of $\Bbb S_5$ associated to a surjection $(2,4,5) \to \Bbb S_5$ which realizes the maximal order of a finite group action on a surface of genus 4 and is also geometrically bounding (proof as in [Z4, proof of Theorem 3 b]).
+This is a subgroup of an action of $\Bbb S_5$ associated to a surjection $(2,4,5) \to \Bbb S_5$ which realizes the maximal order of a finite group action on a surface of genus 4 and is also geometrically bounding.

+{\bf Proposition 3.} {\sl The largest group-action on a surface of genus 4, of type $(2,4,5) \to \S_5$, bounds geometrically.
+The largest action in genus 4 which extends to a handlebody is of type $(2,2,2,3) \to \D_3 \times \D_3$.}

 As noted before, the first (geometrically) bounding Hurwitz actions is that of ${\rm PSL}_2(8)$ on a surface of genus 7.

 {\bf 4.
 Proofs of Theorems 4 and 5}

 As noted before, the first claim of Theorem 4 is proved in [PZ, Corollary 3.3] (note that the case $q = 11$ was overlooked in [PZ].)
 In particular, ${\rm PSL}_2(27)$ is not a maximal handlebody group (which can be checked easily also by a direct computation).
 The unique Hurwitz action of ${\rm PSL}_2(27)$ is associated to a surjection $(2,3,7) \to {\rm PSL}_2(27)$; since ${\rm PSL}_2(27)$ has subgroups $\D_7$, this extends to a surjection $G_7 = \D_7*_{\Z_7}(2,3,7) \to {\rm PSL}_2(27)$, hence ${\rm PSL}_2(27)$ is a $G_7$-group.